 Steps to Registration for Students Who Are Already Employed

-- The semester before you plan to register, contact Dr. Asbury to discuss your job and employment responsibilities to ensure a match and that learning objectives can be created.
+- The semester before you plan to register, contact Dr. Rosen to discuss your job and employment responsibilities to ensure a match and that learning objectives can be created.
 Official documentation and terms of your employment must be provided by a work supervisor.

 Steps to Registration for Students Seeking Employment